 Yes!
 We believe that study abroad is an integral part of a liberal arts education.
-The majority (75%) of Rhodes students study abroad at least once before graduation.
+The majority (70% to 75%) of Rhodes students study abroad at least once before graduation.
 We offer semester- and year-long programs, Rhodes Affiliated programs, and exchange programs with no additional tuition or fees.
-Students can use their federal and institutional aid on these programs.
+You can use their federal and institutional aid on these programs.
 Additionally, Rhodes offers faculty-led summer programs every year.
 More information on studying abroad.

 Can I participate in research?

 Absolutely.
 Rhodes students are conducting research in every academic discipline.
 The opportunities are varied and ample, whether on or off campus.
-Because our enrollment is primarily undergraduate, our faculty are selecting undergraduate students to work directly with them on their own research.
-This means our students have several years to cut their teeth on concentrated research before entering graduate school.
+Because our enrollment is primarily undergraduate, our faculty work directly with you on their own research.
+This means you and your classmates have several years to cut your teeth on concentrated research before entering graduate school.
 You can learn more on research here.